QuTech-Delft/cQASM-spec/docs/language_specification/statements/instructions/control_instructions/wait_instruction.md

     Multiple successive **`wait`** instructions on the _same_ qubit, however, may be fused into a single **`wait`** instruction, where the delay time is set to the sum of the delay times of the separate instructions.
     For example,

     ```hl_lines="1 3"
     wait(3) q[0]
     wait(4) q[1]
     wait(2) q[0]
     ```

-    couble be optimized to
+    could be optimized to:

     ```hl_lines="1"
     wait(5) q[0]